Holiness (style): Catholic Church

-The best-known title, that of "Pope", does not appear in the official list of titles, but is commonly used in the titles of documents and appears, in abbreviated form, in their signatures as "PP", standing for Papa (Pope).
+The best-known title, that of "pope", does not appear in the official list of titles, but is commonly used in the titles of documents and appears, in abbreviated form, in their signatures as "PP", standing for Papa (Pope).
 The 2020 Annuario Pontificio lists all of his formal titles, except Bishop of Rome, as "historical titles".

 It is customary when referring to popes to translate the regnal name into local languages.
-Thus he is Papa Franciscus in Latin (the official language of the Holy See), Papa Francesco in Italian (the language of the Vatican), Papa Francisco in his native Spanish, and Pope Francis in English.

 In February 2013, the Holy See announced that former Pope Benedict XVI would retain the style "His Holiness" after resigning and becoming pope emeritus.

 The term is sometimes abbreviated as "HH" or "H.H." when confusion with "His/Her Highness" is unlikely.